a woman sitting at a table with a laptop and a book research religious cult programming

 For example, when you feel discomfort over a new idea that challenges the old group’s teachings, acknowledge that this discomfort is part of the deprogramming process.

-The goal is not to eliminate cognitive dissonance but to work through it without returning to rigid, programmed beliefs.
+The goal isn’t to avoid discomfort but to move through it with curiosity and without falling back into rigid, programmed beliefs.

 When these moments of dissonance occur, try to: